glFusion/agenda/README.md

 ### License

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+The glFusion Agenda Plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This plugin would not be possible without other OpenSource projects:

+* FullCalendar - Copyright (c) Adam Shaw - MIT License
+* Moments.js - Copyright (c) JS Foundation and other contributors - MIT License
+* qTip2 - Copyright (c) Craig Michael Thompson - MIT License